meonkeys/2019-rpi-talk/slides.md

 * Saw the effect of the near-total eclipse. 🌑
-* Always MVP and iterate. ✨
+* Always start with a MLP and iterate. ✨

+SpeakerNote: MLP = Minimum Lovable Product